-It may be more painful to bend and reach forward to put on your socks after surgery, a sock aid can help with this.
+It may be more painful to bend and reach forward to put on your socks after surgery, a sock aid can help with this

-- 1. Slip the sock on the sock aid with the heel on the curved part of the sock aid - 2.
+- 1. Holding the sock aid in your lap, stretch the sock over the sock aid with the heel on the curved part of the sock aid - 2.
 Make sure to pull the sock up the sock-aid so the toe of the sock is tight but not over the knots in the rope - 3.
-Use the ropes to throw the sock-aid towards the floor - 4.
-Slide your foot in the sock-aid all the way to the toe of your sock and then scoop it over your heel
+Use the ropes to lower the sock-aid towards the floor. - 4.
+Slide your foot in the sock aid all the way to the toe of your sock and then scoop it over your heel - 5.
+Pull up on the ropes until your sock comes off onto your foot.
+You may have to wiggle your ankle up and down.

+Tips:

-- 5. Pull up on the ropes until your sock comes off onto your foot.
-You may have to wiggle your ankle up and down. - Tips: - o Longer socks work best (not ankle socks). - o Sprinkle baby powder on sock-aid if feet are sticking to plastic. - o Push socks off using a long-handled shoehorn
+- o Longer socks work best (not ankle socks). - o Sprinkle baby powder on sock-aid if feet are sticking to plastic. - Push socks off using a long-handled shoehorn